saadelkenawy/ocp-vcenter-ansible/README.md

 1. Stops and disables `firewalld` permanently.
 2. Sets SELinux to `permissive` mode.
 3. Adds the internal RHEL golden image host to `/etc/hosts`.
-4. Creates a local YUM/DNF repository file pointing to an internal mirror (BaseOS, AppStream, CodeReady, HA).
+4. Creates a local YUM/DNF repository file pointing to an internal mirror (BaseOS, AppStream, CodeReady, HA).  # if you don't Have a synced repo with Redhat | use redhat  Subscription before proceed
 5. Runs `dnf update` to fully patch the system.
 6. Installs all required service packages:
    - `chrony` — NTP server